 Consortium that has vastly expanded our understanding of oesophageal and junctional

-Jessie is a Clinical Lecturer at the Trinity St. James’s Cancer Institute, Dublin, Ireland. ……
+Dr Elliot is a Clinical Lecturer at the Trinity St. James’s Cancer Institute, Dublin, Ireland. ……

 She is lead investigator for a Health Research and Irish Cancer Society funded research programme on nutrition in survivorship following oesophagogastric cancer surgery, including the international multicentre ENSURE study and European SARONG-II RCT.
 Jessie has a major interest in clinical and translational research to improve outcomes for patients with oesophagogastric cancer.
 Her research focuses on nutrition, survivorship and implementation of minimally invasive cancer surgery.